(Well, not necessarily this Scorpion…)

 As the four of you who follow my Twitter account know, I have something of a man crush on Chuck Wendig.
 Dude can write his ass off and can advise said ass off on the ins and outs of the writing game as well.
 He has a weekly flash fiction challenge at his website Terrible Minds and I haven’t done one in a while.
 HERE is his latest challenge and HERE is my trope.

 Bob was getting twitchy.

 The dumbass was late.
 Bob hated late.
 Late meant sloppy.
 Late meant the possibility of no longer being above ground.

 Bob was also two weeks into a new diet.
 After his doctor told him he was diabetic, his wife went on a rampage.
 Angela was a good woman, but she was a ballbuster, especially when she had a mission.
 Bob now ate so much fiber, his guts were liquified and shooting out of his ass.
 He was cranky and convinced he’d shoot his own mother for a half-eaten chocolate bar left in a truck stop bathroom.

 So yes, Bob had other things on his mind, but that didn’t change the fact the dipshit was late.

-Bob sat on a bench in front of a hotel in a sketchy part of town, awaiting an informant bringing him evidence proving the guy who caught the game-winning touchdown in American football’s championship game was part of a drug-running operation that included using girls as young as ten as mules.
+Bob sat on a bench in front of a hotel in a sketchy part of town.
+He was awaiting an informant bringing him evidence proving the guy who caught the game-winning touchdown in last year’s college football championship game was part of a drug-running operation that included using girls as young as ten as mules.
 Bob’s stomach gurgled, but this time, it wasn’t his diet; it was thinking about kids forced to put bags of heroin in their–

 Bob stopped thinking.
 Everything about this disgusted him.
 He made detective three weeks ago and this was his first case.
 He could’ve been given an easy murder case.
 But no, he gets a case that will be on every channel.
 Bob hated the limelight.
 He preferred being in the background.
 No more of that.